awsdocs/amazon-route53-docs/doc_source/Welcome.md

 When a user opens a web browser and enters your domain name \(example\.com\) or subdomain name \(acme\.example\.com\) in the address bar, Route 53 helps connect the browser with your website or web application\.
 + For an overview, see [How internet traffic is routed to your website or web application](welcome-dns-service.md)\.
 + For procedures, see [Configuring Amazon Route 53 as your DNS service](dns-configuring.md)\.
++ For a procedure on how to route email to Amazon WorkMail, see [Routing traffic to Amazon WorkMail](routing-to-workmail.md)\.

 **3\.
 Check the health of your resources**
 Route 53 sends automated requests over the internet to a resource, such as a web server, to verify that it's reachable, available, and functional\.
 You also can choose to receive notifications when a resource becomes unavailable and choose to route internet traffic away from unhealthy resources\.